How to Combat Burnout at Work

 Keep strict business hours

 I can’t stress enough how important it is to unplug once the work day is done.
-Of course there will be times where you HAVE to work on something at home, but don’t make it a habit.
-Try your best not to respond to emails or work requests when the day is over.
-If you continue to make yourself available at all hours of the day, work can start to bleed into your personal time.
-This can cause you to resent your job and experience burnout at work.
-You’ll feel as though you always have to be in work mode.
-Set boundaries and understand that just about any issue can wait until you’re back in office to address.
+Of course, there will be times where you HAVE to work on something at home, but don’t make it a habit.
+Try your best not to respond to work emails or IMs after the day ends.
+If you make yourself available 24/7, work will bleed into your personal time.
+Ultimately, you’ll resent your job and experience burnout at work.
+Set boundaries and understand that almost any issue can wait until you’re back in office to address.
 Only make exceptions for true work emergencies.

 Take time away from work

 You deserve a break.
-Even if you don’t plan an extravagant vacation, getting out of the office for a few days can help you recharge.
+Even if you don’t plan an extravagant vacation, taking time away from work can help you recharge.
 I try to take a vacation once a quarter to give my mind and body a break.
-If you’re reading this an you’ve yet to take a vacation, please do.
+If you’re reading this and you’ve yet to take a vacation, please do.
 You owe it to yourself to take a break and chase away the looming feeling of burnout.
-Set that out of office message and let the office run without you for a few days.
 Use the time away to reassess your goals or simply relax your mind and not think about work at all for a while.

 Prioritize your health and wellness